-Teacher's Notice of Pupil Suspension School Name: Date: : To: Principal and Parent Pursuant to Section 48900 of the Education Code,, ha on because: s been suspended from Other means of correction have failed: Pupil suspension is only from the class stated above and not from the school. required at all other classes during the period of suspension.
-Attendance by the pupil is The period of suspension is for: 1.
-The remainder of the day or period on which the suspension oc curred 2.
-The remainder of the day or period on which the suspension oc and the school day following. curred You are hereby requested to attend a parent-teacher conference regarding the suspension of your child at on at NOTE: Parent -Teacher conference must be requested on all suspensions by teach 48910 ) If another time is more convenient, please telephone the undersigned teacher possible.
-Signature of Teacher Date
+Teacher's Notice of Pupil Suspension School Name: Date: To: Principal and Parent Pursuant to Section 48900 of the Education Code, on Other means of correction have failed: Pupil suspension is only from the class stated above an required at all other classes during the period of suspension The period of suspension is for: 1.
+The remainder of the day or period on which the suspension occurred 2.
+The remainder of the day or p period on which the suspension occurred You are hereby requested to attend a parent-teacher confere ence regarding the suspension of your child at on at NOTE: Parent -Teacher conference must be requested on a 48910) If another time is more convenient, please telephone the possible.
+Signature of Teacher Date Parent Request for Attendance by Administrator at Suspension Coursuant to Section 48910 of the Education Code, the parent of

-Parent Request for Attendance by Administrator at Suspension Conference Pursuant to Section 48910 of the Education Code, the parent can request that a school administrator attend the Parent-Teacher Conference.
+Teacher Conference.
 If you are requesting an administrator at the above conference, please notify your child's teacher.